Correlation Between Hamilton Canadian and BMO Canadian

 Strong

-Over the last 90 days BMO Canadian Dividend has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in BMO Canadian Dividend are ranked lower than 8 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy basic indicators, BMO Canadian is not utilizing all of its potentials.
 The recent stock price disarray, may contribute to short-term losses for the investors.

 Hamilton Canadian and BMO Canadian Volatility Contrast